As time goes by, some things may change, as in the world of gadgets and technology and as well, so can one’s needs, routines and wants. C .Star. V

 *Bigger is not always better, neither is having more (that pertains from food to things), happiness is very possible with less, a lot less.
 Experiencing more pleasant memories, over having things.

 *I’ve learned that all my recycling habits, water and energy saving habits, food preparation and healthier eating habits, have all been so useful and helpful.
-Also, less of a need for buying a lot of foods all at once.
+Also, there’s less of a need for buying a lot of foods all at once.

 *Living closer to and with nature is much more healthy mentally, physically, spiritually and more natural.